2-Nilpotent Real Section Conjecture: Introduction

+By a standard interpretation of group cohomology, the conjugacy classes of sections of \eqref{htpyesn=2} for $n=2$ are identified with $\rH^1(G_{\R}, \pi/[\pi]_2)$.
+The obstruction to lifting to a section of \eqref{htpyesn=2} for $n=3$ is a map which is quadratic with associated bilinear form induced by the cup-product and the commutator pairing as follows from a result of Zarkhin \cite[p 242]{Zarkhin}.
+We show the associated bilinear form is injective (Lemmas \ref{cupwedgeinjectiveZ/2} and \ref{[-,-]*injective}), which implies Theorem \ref{2nilsectionconjecture} (Theorem \ref{kerdelta2=Imkappaab}).

 It is not true in general that Sullivan's conjecture holds for the infinite symmetric product of a finite $G$-CW complex, nor that is a bijection.
-The $2$-nilpotent real section conjecture is proven by showing that for $Y = X(\C)$ with $X$ a real based algebraic curve such that each irreducible component of its normalization has $\R$-points, the map \eqref{pi0SymintyGtohG} is a bijection.
-This is the content of Proposition \ref{kappaab_free_vs}.
-Literally, Proposition \ref{kappaab_free_vs} and Proposition \ref{pi_0SymXG_freeVS} show that is a bijection, but it is straight-forward to see from the Dold-Thom theorem and the spectral sequence $\rH^i(G_{\R}, \pi_j (\Sym^{\infty} X(\C))) \Rightarrow \pi_{j-i} (\Sym^{\infty} X(\C)) ^{h G}$ \cite[IX \S 4]{Bousfield_Kan} that the second map is injective.
-Proposition \ref{kappaab_free_vs} is shown by reducing to the case of a smooth curve and using the generalized Jacobian for which the map from fixed points to homotopy fixed points is a bijection on $\pi_0$ -- see Proposition \ref{kappaJaciso}.
+An interesting consequence of the proof of the $2$-nilpotent real section is that for $Y = X(\C)$ with $X$ a real based algebraic curve such that each irreducible component of its normalization has $\R$-points, the map \eqref{pi0SymintyGtohG} is a bijection.
+See Remark \ref{pi0(SymGtoSymhG)bij}.

-The connection between \eqref{pi0SymintyGtohG} and Theorem \ref{2nilsectionconjecture} is that $\pi_0 ((\Sym^{\infty} X(\C))^{h G_{\R}})$ is naturally identified with the conjugacy classes of sections of The obstruction to lifting such a section to the two-nilpotent sequence is a quadratic form studied by Jordan Ellenberg as an obstruction to rational points of a curve's Jacobian lying in the image of an Abel-Jacobi map \cite{Ellenberg_2_nil_quot_pi}, and also studied by Zarhin \cite{Zarkhin}.
+$\delta_2$ was studied by Jordan Ellenberg as an obstruction to rational points of a curve's Jacobian lying in the image of an Abel-Jacobi map \cite{Ellenberg_2_nil_quot_pi}, and also studied by Zarhin \cite{Zarkhin}.
 Theorem \ref{2nilsectionconjecture} was guessed by Jordan Ellenberg in the proper, smooth case, as he told me after I had observed it held in several examples, and it can naturally be expressed in terms of his ideas in \cite{Ellenberg_2_nil_quot_pi}: a smooth based curve embeds into its generalized Jacobian by its Abel-Jacobi map.
 Those rational points $y$ of the Jacobian which are the image of a point of the curve satisfy the condition that $\kappa(y)$ lifts to a section of \eqref{htpyes} where $X$ denotes the curve.
 Filtering $\pi_1(X_{\C})$ by its lower central series provides a series of obstructions, the first of which is the quadratic form, here denoted $\delta_2$ and discussed in \S \ref{2nilobstruction_section}.

 We give a topological interpretation of Ellenberg's point of view in Section \ref{top2nilapprox}, constructing a diagram of finite $G_{\R}$-CW complexes for an arbitrary geometrically connected curve $X$ over $\R$ with a chosen real base point, such that $\Alb_2$ is a $\rK(\pi_1(X(\C))/[\pi_1(X(\C))]_3, 1)$, $\Alb_1$ is a $\rK(\pi_1(X(\C))/[\pi_1(X(\C))]_2, 1)$, $q$ is a fiber bundle, and all maps induce the obvious quotient maps on topological fundamental groups.
 Sullivan's conjecture gives an equivalence between Theorem \ref{2nilsectionconjecture} and the statement that the connected components of the real points of the curve are those of the abelian approximation $\Alb_1$ which can be lifted to the $2$-nilpotent approximation $\Alb_2$.
 See Theorem \ref{Top_2nilSC}.